apache/gravitino/docs/gravitino-server-config.md

 #### Event

-Gravitino generates an event following the completion of CREATE, DROP, PURGE, ALTER, LOAD, LIST operations.
-The events can be hooked to the following resources:
+Gravitino triggers a specific event upon the completion of the operation, with varying events being generated for different operations.

 | operation type     | event                                                                                                                                                                                                                                                                           |
 |--------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|